-EDITOR — JORDAN ELGRABLY is an American journalist, editor and fiction writer of French and Moroccan heritage, whose work has appeared widely in the U.S. and Europe and in a number of anthologies and journals, including the Paris Review, Salmagundi and Apulée.
-He is the cofounder and director of the former Levantine Cultural Center/The Markaz (2001–2020).
+EDITOR/ART DIRECTOR — JORDAN ELGRABLY is an American journalist, editor and fiction writer of French and Moroccan heritage, whose work has appeared widely in the U.S. and Europe and in a number of anthologies and journals, such as the Paris Review, Salmagundi and Apulée.
+He is the cofounder and former director of the Levantine Cultural Center/The Markaz (2001–2020).
+His work in the cultural vanguard has won the support of many foundations and grants, including the Mellon Foundation, the Ariane de Rothschild Foundation, HFPA Foundation, American Express and others.
 Follow Jordan on Twitter.

 Editorial Board/Contributing Editors

 JENINE ABBOUSHI is a Palestinian-American writer, freelancer and traveler, especially around home.
 She lived for many years in the United States, Palestine, Morocco, Lebanon, and now in Southern France.
 She earned a a B.A. from Birzeit University in Palestine, Masters in English and Comparative Literature from Columbia and a PhD from Harvard in Comparative Literature.
 Jenine is at work on a second novel that will be part of a trilogy.
 Follow her on Twitter, @jenineabboushi.